jynnjay/SuccessCutie/README.md

 IMPORTANT
 * We need to know how we will implement the admin side and client side.
-We must learn thoroughly how the codes work.
-How we will organize the code.
+We must learn thoroughly how the codes work and how we will organize the code.